nguyensjsu/sp19-202-rocket-202/journal/Min Yu.md

 ### XP core value -- Feedback

-- I collect all team mates suggestion about the app, like what can we do better, and I put all suggestions in meeting to ask for my all team mates.
+- I told my team mates that they did a great job, they are on the right track, and collect feedback from all my team mates.

 ### Problems